IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web_actions.md

      "hello": "world"
    ```

-🎉🎉🎉 **OpenWhisk Web Actions are an awesome feature.
-Exposing public APIs from actions is minimal effort.** 🎉🎉🎉
+{% hint style="success" %}
+🎉 **Web Actions are cool!** As you can see, Web Actions are an awesome feature allowing you make your ACtions accessible on the web while controlling Content Types!
+{% endhint %}